 UNI is requesting a $4 million additional investment from the state to enable tuition to stay at current levels and support affordable high-quality education for UNI students.

-To invest in UNI is to invest in Iowa.
-Nearly 90% of our students are from Iowa and 92% of those Iowa students stay in Iowa after they graduate to work or continue their education.
-In addition, approximately 50% of the non-residents who graduate from UNI stay in Iowa and contribute to our skilled workforce.
-Because UNI educates Iowans for Iowa, more reliance on state appropriations is needed because our Iowa students receive the subsidized resident tuition rate.
+Nearly 90% of UNI undergraduate students are from Iowa, and 85% of those Iowa students stay in the state after they graduate to work or continue their education.
+In addition, approximately 50% of the undergraduate non-residents who graduate from UNI stay in the state and contribute to our skilled workforce.
+UNI educates Iowans for Iowa.
+UNI needs state appropriations to keep costs low for Iowa students and their families.

 While UNI remains committed to its history in teacher education, the impact of UNI extends well beyond these roots.
 Excellent programs in business, social and behavioral sciences, humanities, arts and natural sciences prepare students to work and contribute in every employment sector across Iowa and provide a meaningful contribution to the state.
 While UNI’s core focus remains undergraduate education, the university also provides strong graduate programs that continue to attract students in all stages of life.
 Many UNI programs achieve state, national and international acclaim.
 Examples include communication disorders and speech pathology which routinely have waiting lists for acceptance, outstanding business education including a national renown accounting program, biology and biochemistry which have high placement rates in graduate programs and medical school, statewide leadership in STEM education, and excellent music programs including jazz studies.

 UNI offers 90+ majors with full-time faculty in the classroom, gives students the opportunity to explore a variety of interests and prepares them for success after college.